All Episodes

 Neil McDonough is the lead actor, plays the brother, the much older brother.

-I mean, what this really is an incredible, genuinely incredible story about the values that you and I all hold dear, that we hold on to, that we to this day trust make the difference in success and failure, happiness and misery, hard work, perseverance, competition, leadership, faith.
+that we hold on to, that we to this day trust make the difference in success and failure, happiness and misery, hard work, perseverance, competition, leadership, faith.

-Because this man's life was culminated with his success story at Arkansas.
+All of that takes place in this movie with SEC football as the backdrop, because this man's life was culminated with his success story at Arkansas.

 You can't help but be moved by this.

-It isn't, it could have been cheesy, it isn't.
+It isn't, it could have been cheesy.

 It's inspiring.

-This is backbone of America.
+This is backbone of AmericaCon.

-People that come from places in the country you've not heard of who are just out living and trying to do the best they can.
+People that come from places in the country you've not heard of, who are just out living and trying to do the best they can.

 No connections, no networking.